Science of Synthesis at Stanford

 Houben-Weyl archive: Science of Synthesis includes a backfile with the complete Houben-Weyl series, published between 1909 and 2003 and stretching back to methods of the 1800s.
 The backfile documents are available in PDF format and their tables of content are text searchable.
 The backfile includes access to 146,000 product specific experimental procedures, 580,000 structures, and 700,000 references.
 Organized by chemical structure to facilitate browsing, the print copy of Houben-Weyl is shelved in the Robin Li and Melissa Ma Science Library.
-For more details, please see these two catalog records:
+For more details, please see this description about Houben-Weyl on Thieme's website and these catalog records:

 - Methoden der Organischen Chemie (Houben-Weyl), 1st Edition (1909-1911) (2 vols., in German)

 - Methoden der Organischen Chemie (Houben-Weyl), 2nd Edition (1921-1924) (4 vols., in German.
 Stanford Libraries have vols.
 1,4)

 - Methoden der Organischen Chemie (Houben-Weyl), 3rd Edition (1924-1941) (4 vols., in German)

 - Methoden der Organischen Chemie (Houben-Weyl), 4th Edition (1952-1987) (67 vols. plus 3 index vols. in German)